kwaldenphd/python-anaconda/lab-procedure.md

 <p align="center"><a href="https://github.com/kwaldenphd/Python/blob/master/images/Image_3.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/Python/blob/master/images/Image_3.jpg?raw=true" /></a></p>

-4. Notice that as with our other HTML project, Geany has highlighted the syntax for us to make debugging easier.
+4. Notice the IDE has highlighted the syntax for us to make debugging easier.

-5. Now we need to run the file – either press F5 or select Build > Execute from the menu.
-A terminal window should open with the phrase “Hello World!”
+5. Now we need to run the program.

 6. You have just successfully written your first Python program.
 What just happened?

-7. When you select Execute from the menu, Geany runs the file through the Python interpreter, this is another program that reads though the Python code that you just wrote and determines what each piece of code means and then executes the code (or runs it).
+7. When you execute the program, the IDE runs the command through the Python interpreter, this is another program that reads though the Python code that you just wrote and determines what each piece of code means and then executes the code (or runs it).

 8. In this example, the Python interpreter recognizes the word print as a Python function.
 This function allows you to “print” to the screen or send output to the computer screen.